vaibhavi-230/Decoding-Gene-Phenotype-Relationships-A-High-Dimensional-Regression-Approach/README.md

 3. Compared Ridge and Lasso regression, showcasing strengths and limitations.

-4. Impemented Lasso Regression for its ability to perform automatic feature selection, because it selects a sparse subset of influential genes, enhancing model interpretability in the high-dimensional setting.
+4. Implemented Lasso Regression for its ability to perform automatic feature selection, because it selects a sparse subset of influential genes, enhancing model interpretability in the high-dimensional setting.